devanooga/devanooga.com/_pages/channels/homelab.md

 parent: channels
 ---

-A place for people have
+A place for people that have (or are looking to have) a personal lab set up, usually for education or more amateur setups.
+For people looking to learn, explore and show off their labs.

 ### Free/Cheap opportunities

-The following is a list of software/hardware opportunities that are either free or realtively cheap compared to purchasing the product yourself, these are usually for lab/training only, please check the licensing terms.
+The following is a list of software/hardware opportunities that are either free or relatively cheap compared to purchasing the product yourself, these are usually for lab/training only, please check the licensing terms.

 #### Backup